Tatum scores 30; Celtics pull away from Kings, 122-104

 TIP-INS

-Kings: Coach Mike Brown and Fox were each whistled for a technical foul by referee Natalie Sago midway into the opening quarter.
+Kings: Brown and Fox were each whistled for a technical foul by referee Natalie Sago midway into the opening quarter. ...
 Were just 2 for 10 on 3-point attempts in the opening quarter and finished 9 of 36.

 Celtics: Brown picked up a T from ref Eric Lewis late in the first quarter.
 Sago gave one to Grant Williams in the third. ...
 Opened a double-digit lead midway into the first and led 36-22 after one.